 When FDM technology was first being developed, the filaments most widely used were traditional plastics such as PLA and ABS.
 And this still applies today, although there are significant developments with composite and hi-tech materials.
 Armor 3D is contributing to this growth with its technical range, including ABS Kevlar and PEKK Carbon.

-FDM 3D printers are currently developing rapidly with models of greater or lesser complexity, incorporating one extruder or more, enabling different colours to be printed at the same time.
+FDM 3D printers are currently developing rapidly with models of greater or lesser complexity, incorporating one extruder or more, enabling different colors to be printed at the same time.
 There are even models that combine two different print technologies: XYZprinting recently revealed its Da Vinci Color, a machine combining FDM and Inkjet.
 Armor 3D will continue to stay abreast of such developments by offering a range of materials fully adapted to market demands.

 Do you want to use hi-tech plastic filaments on your FDM 3D printer?
 Please don’t hesitate to contact our team to help you find a printing material compatible with your requirements.